sylwiavargas/ruby-dictionary-cli/readme.md

-# Mod1 Tech Dictionary
+# Ruby Tech Dictionary

-A CLI tech dictionary for Mod1 students.
+A CLI tech dictionary for Ruby students.

 ## Getting Started
 Clone this project into your local machine and follow the instructions below.